-His capacity at the intersection of design, science, and humanities makes him comfortable in multiple disciplines.
-His education begins in theory and technology of communication, while his doctoral studies brought him to investigate the field of digital humanities.
+His capacity at the intersection of visual studies, data science, and digital humanities makes him comfortable in multiple disciplines.
+He graduated in computer science and majored in theory and technology of communication, while his doctoral studies focused on data visualization.

 All his scientific works are characterized by a strong and clean sense of design according to the interdisciplinary approach of the Bauhaus.
-He thinks research should also be addressed through public exhibitions, digital installations, and open-source software.
+He also thinks research should be addressed through digital visuals, open-source software, and public exhibits.

-His current projects examine the social dynamics of research in terms of international collaborations and mobility flows.
-When public events went online, he designed a visual method to map conference speakers according to their lexical affinity.
+His current projects examine the social dynamics of research in terms ofcollaboration and mobility flows.
+When public events went online, he designed a visual method to map conference speakers and explore events from a different perspective.

 He has lectured in many institutions, including the King’s College London and the CERN.
 Formerly he was employed at MIT, Sciences Po, and the European Commission, which recently appointed him as an external expert in data visualization and interface design.

-As a member of the ERC project led by Bruno Latour, Dario is a proud finalist of the ADI Compasso d’Oro Award 2020, one of the most prestigious design awards.
+As a member of An Inquiry into Modes of Existence, the ERC project led by Bruno Latour, Dario was a finalist of ADI Compasso d’Oro Award 2020, one of the most prestigious design awards.
+Recently, he was the recipient of the DH Awards for the best data visualization.

 for Academic Mobility